emdeh/azurebot/README.md

 6. Connect to the Bot using the **Bot Framework Emulator**

 # To do
-1. Investigate constraining its responses to a website to emulate AOAI
+1. Test web-scraper functionality - need to add a test site and make sure it picks the right elements.